artem-bayandin/reown-from-chrome-ext/README.md

 ### Does not work:

+#### Case 1 (critical):

+- cannot write to smart contract (all transactions fail with `Failed to load resource: the server responded with a status of 400`).
+The next request fails (some codes are replaced with 0):
+`GET https://verify.walletconnect.org/v3/attestation?projectId=357f587eff1593dd05c9ce099737ab92&origin=chrome-extension://iflfpafchabnngjeanbgjnapfahmglme&id=2f094c141fbe4bd5d29858506e0c299c00000000000000000000000000000000&decryptedId=c5b3da59cc8700ee36228b29abee243400000000000000000000000000000000`

-#### Case 1:
+#### Case 2 (high priority):

-- cannot add chrome extension origin `chrome-extension://iflfpafchabnngjeanbgjnapfahmglme` to the list of allowed origins on reown dashboard - throws `Please enter a valid domain or URL`
+- cannot add chrome extension origin `chrome-extension://iflfpafchabnngjeanbgjnapfahmglme` to the list of allowed origins on reown dashboard - throws `Please enter a valid domain or URL`.
+I'd like to add my extension to limit calls only from it.
+If `google.com` is added, then appkit says that my orign `chrome-extension://...` is not added, and I have to whitelist it.

-#### Case 2:
+#### Case 3 (high priority):

 - cannot connect using Metamask extension in browser.
-When selecting "browser" version instead of "QR code" shows "Not detected";
+When selecting "browser" version instead of "QR code" shows "Not detected".
+I'd like to let users to connect using their browser extensions, as my app is an extension.

-#### Case 3:
+#### Case 4 (mid priority):

 - when switching network, it always shows `Your connected wallet may not support some of the networks available for this dApp`, although network id changes.
 Networks I try to change are added into Metamask wallet in browser extension as well as in iPhone Metamask app (from which I scan QR code to connect)

-#### Case 4:
+#### Case 5 (low priority):

 - when reading from smart contract, it reads the value, but there is an error in console, which shows `400 Bad Request` for this call `POST https://rpc.walletconnect.org/v1/?chainId=eip155%3A80002&projectId=357f587eff1593dd05c9ce099737ab92`with payload `{id: 1, jsonrpc: "2.0", method: "test", params: []}`

-#### Case 5:

-- cannot write to smart contract (all transactions fail with `Failed to load resource: the server responded with a status of 400`).
-The next request fails (some codes are replaced with 0):
-`GET https://verify.walletconnect.org/v3/attestation?projectId=357f587eff1593dd05c9ce099737ab92&origin=chrome-extension://iflfpafchabnngjeanbgjnapfahmglme&id=2f094c141fbe4bd5d29858506e0c299c00000000000000000000000000000000&decryptedId=c5b3da59cc8700ee36228b29abee243400000000000000000000000000000000`

-#### Case 6 (fantom bug):
+#### Case 6 (fantom bug) (low priority):

 Open extension, connect wallet, read balance, read value from smart contract - works fine.
 Close extension, open extension (you will see that you are connected), click to read value from smart contract - error: